FreddieHoy/Unbeatable-TicTacToe/readme.md

 ## Wins and Blockers

 ##### BIG WINS

 - Getting basic human v human game working.
-- Completing the minimax function.
+- Completing the minimax function to work for computer decision making.
-- Successfully using TDD if only for a handful of functions.
+- Successful development using TDD if only for a couple of functions.

 ##### BLOCKERS

 - Creating the minimax function without following the tutorial.
-- Testing interactions with the DOM using Chai.
+- Testing interactions with the DOM.

 ## Development Log